 Notwithstanding the foregoing, the height and density of the applicant's revised development proposal substantially exceeds the permitted building height for any area of the Richmond Hill Centre as contemplated within the Plan, including the integrated Transit Hub.
-The proposed density of 6.54 FSI, albeit slightly exceeds the maximum development block density permitted for lands within the integrated transit hub, is comparable to that area of the Richmond Hill Centre .
+The proposed density of 6.54 FSI, albeit slightly exceeds the maximum development block density permitted for lands within the integrated transit hub, is comparable to that area of the Richmond Hill Centre that is to be distinct from the other areas of the Richmond Hill Centre .
 Accordingly, staff is of the opinion that the height and density proposed by the applicant's revised development proposal are wholly inconsistent with the policy direction and vision for the Richmond Hill Centre in accordance with the Plan and recommendations of the Study.